0x3327/maci/docs/elgamal-flow.md

 ## Process

-The upgraded process looks like this:
+The upgraded (user) process looks like this:

 1. User’s registration (signUp).
 This occurs initially (one time) when the user registers their public key.
 2. Public key deactivation.
-There is a deactivation (rerandomization) period within which the user can deactivate their current public key.
+There is a deactivation period within which the user can deactivate their current public key.
 3. New key generation.
 The user registers a new public key based on the old, deactivated one.
 4. Voting.
 The user casts a vote by publishing a message containing their new public key.